 Street preacher says he turned himself in to Vancouver police after being charged with assault

-Dorre Love outside the Vancouver Police Department.
+Dorre Love stand outside the Vancouver Police Department.
 (Dorre Love/YouTube)

 VANCOUVER -- A street preacher has turned himself in to Vancouver police after being charged in connection to an assault that left a man with a broken leg.